10MINT/messenger/TextMe/README.md

 how to set everything up.
 I also recommend using a custom FirebaseDB.
 Follow [this tutorial](https://community.thunkable.com/t/firebase-and-where-to-put-it/713/2) on how to set up a custom FirebaseDB.

+## Design Principles
+* If it works, it ain't stupid
+* KISS (Keep It Simple, Stupid)
+* It does not need to be scalable, because it is intended for private use

 ## Goals
 * Create a messenger without server code
-* KISS (Keep It Simple, Stupid)
 * Customization
-* It does not need to be scalable, because it is intended for private use

 ## Plans
 - [x] end-to-end encryption -> encryption (see my [Proof of Concept](https://community.thunkable.com/t/secure-chat-proof-of-concept/18016))